 It is the home button with shortcuts to the WordPress features.
 See the photo

 All In One SEO

 With General settings, performance, XML sitemap, feature manager, and an upgrade option.
 I wouldn’t worry about any of these just yet.

 Posts – This is where you will manage all your website’s posts, add new ones, create categories, and add tags.

 Comments – It is essential to have constant interaction with your audience.
 Allowing comments on your posts helps your website trust, SEO, and ranking.
 Eery content written on your website counts, including the comments.
 You can allow comments only on your posts, not pages.

 Themes – WordPress has thousands of pre-installed themes you can choose from for your website.
 They are divided into categories.
 Once you find the one you like it is very easy to activate it.

 Customize – This is a great option that allows you to manage your website from the viewer’s perspective.
 The changes you make are visible to you as you make them.

-Widgets – There are tens of the widgets you can add to your website.
-They are usually placed in the Header, Sidebar or Footer part of your WordPress blog.
+Widgets – There are tens of widgets you can add to your website.
+They are usually placed in the Header, Sidebar, or Footer part of your WordPress blog.